dhuan/wikicmd/docs/content/config.md

 }
 ```

-The `config` field takes a list of "Wiki Configuration Objects".
+The `wikis` field takes a list of "Wiki Configuration Objects".
 In the example above, we have only one Wiki, `my_wiki`, that we want to manage with wikicmd.
 If you want to configure wikicmd to be able to use multiple wikis, make sure to read about the [switch command](cmd_switch.md).

 ## Configuration Parameters